-The parties have entered into a point factor job evaluation process in which a job evaluation committee is granted authority to determine the points assigned to classifications in the bargaining unit pursuant to the Hay methodology Classification process.
+The parties have entered into a point factor job evaluation process in which a job evaluation committee is hereby granted authority to determine the points assigned to classifications in the bargaining unit pursuant to the Hay methodology Classification process.
 The established Grades, Classifications and Titles in the Agreement are set forth in Article 2.
 Changes may result in classifications and titles when the job evaluation committee has reclassified a job, or where new classifications are added.
-The County ascribes responsibility that setting Grades, salary schedules and market pay differentials for classifications is the exclusive responsibility delegated by the County to Hay Associates the contracted classification vendor.
-Further, the parties agree that appeals of classification or reclassification shall first go back to the job evaluation committee, and subsequent appeals shall be to the contracted classification vendor Hay Associates, and are not subject to the grievance and arbitration provisions of the labor Agreement.
+The County ascribes responsibility that setting Grades, salary schedules and market pay differentials for classifications is the exclusive responsibility delegated by the parties to Hay Associatesthe contracted classification vendor.
+Further, the County agrees that appeals of classification or reclassification shall first go back to the job evaluation committee, and subsequent appeals shall be to Hay Associatesthe contracted classification vendor, and are not subject to the grievance and arbitration provisions of the labor Agreement.
 (Revised 10-23-01)